 If you don’t seal your driveway, the elements may cause quick deterioration.
 Small cracks can grow into large gaps that will make your driveway look ugly.
 And if your driveway develops potholes, they may even cause an accident.

-- If you own a vehicle, you should also seal your driveway.
+If you own a vehicle, you should also seal your driveway.
 This is because the oil and gas that your car accidentally drops on the driveway will break down the asphalt emulsion.
 Removing oil stains from the driveway is not a complex task anymore.
 After some time, the driveway will be out of shape if it’s not protected from these chemicals.
 But Removing oil stains from the driveway is not a complex task anymore.

-Last but not least, asphalt sealing makes your driveway smooth.
-A smooth driveway not only means that it’s safe for driving but also it makes cleaning easy.
+Last but not least, using the best asphalt sealer makes your driveway smooth.
+A smooth driveway not only means that it’s safe for driving, but also it makes cleaning easy.
 This is because you won’t have holes or cracks that hide dust or make scrubbing the driveway to be challenging.